hrs/recipes/recipes/spicy-stirfry-chickpeas.md

 - ⅓ lb. tofu, cubed
 - 2 tsp. soy sauce
 - 1 tsp. balsamic vinegar
-- 1 tbsp. arrowroot powder
+- 1 tbsp. cornstarch or arrowroot powder
 - Pinches of salt and pepper

 ## For the sauce: